MicrosoftDocs/connected-spaces/articles/ase-install.md

 You'll need to secure a range of static IP addresses for your edge hardware (cameras and gateway).

 - The IP cameras require a range of 10 IP addresses.
 To enable future camera expansion, we recommend securing additional IP addresses.
-If possible, assign these static IP addresses in sequence for ease of troubleshooting.
+If possible, assign these static IP addresses in sequence to make troubleshooting easier.

 - Azure Stack Edge Pro requires 4 static IP addresses initially.
-If possible, assign these static IP addresses in sequence for ease of troubleshooting.
+If possible, assign these static IP addresses in sequence to make troubleshooting easier.

 ### Check power and ventilation